cboyda/cboyda/README.md

 * ✅ Project Management Consulting, Research and Leading Cross-functional teams
 * ✅ Mitigating Risks by planning and reducing impacts of disasters through ongoing community resilience

+I have a keen interest exploring and building new solutions but most of my work is not publically available for download.
 [![GitHub Streak](https://streak-stats.demolab.com?user=cboyda&theme=tokyonight&hide_border=true&mode=weekly&card_width=700)](https://git.io/streak-stats)

 Outside of work, I ...